unxok/obsidian-dataedit/README.md

 - Tailwind is scoped to children of an element with the `twcss` class.
 Make sure your view/codeblock/whatever has this class to enable tw utility classes for its children.

 1. Replace the following words in all files to your liking:
-   - obsidian-vite
+   - obsidian-dataedit
-   - Obsidian Vite
+   - Obsidian Dataedit
    - Obisidian Vite Plugin
    - ObsidianVite
 2. Look over `/manifest.json` and adjust as needed.